Board of Directors

 Beatrix van der Vossen

 June, WMI's special advisor for the Buyobo Project, is a native of Uganda.
-She holds a Bachelor of Business Administration Degree, majoring in Accounting, from Makerere University Business School in Kampala, Uganda.
-She was a Uganda National Table Tennis Player from 1983 - 2001, representing Uganda at various local and international tournaments, and served as a treasurer for the Uganda Table Tennis Association.
-She worked at SGS (Societe Generale de Surveillance) Uganda Limited in Kampala, Uganda as a Chief Accountant for 9 years before she joined the Pan American Health Organization/World Health Organization (PAHO/WHO) in Washington, D.C in 2001 where she is presently working in the finance department.
-She is a member of Bradley Hills Presbyterian Church.
+She holds a Bachelor of Business Administration Degree (Accounting), from Makerere University Business School, Kampala, Uganda and a MSC in Management (Project Management), from the University of Maryland Global Campus.
+She was a Uganda national table tennis player from 1983 - 2001.
+She worked at SGS (Societe Generale de Surveillance) Uganda Limited in Kampala, Uganda as a Chief Accountant for 9 years before joining the Pan American Health Organization/World Health Organization (PAHO/WHO) in Washington, D.C in 2001, where she is currently working as a Finance Specialist.